Why the Snyder Cut of Justice League looks weird on your TV

 It doesn't matter when you grew up watching TV.
-A universal plague haunts watch parties, ruins classic movies and sparks passionate, frustrating debate with no satisfying victor: the dreaded eyesore of "black bars."
+The dreaded eyesore of "black bars" is a universal plague that haunts watch parties, ruins classic movies and sparks passionate, frustrating debate with no satisfying victor.

 If you're watching an older film, you might find large black bars sandwiching the film on the top and bottom of your screen.
 If you're watching TV from before the turn of the century, they might squeeze the picture in from the sides.
 It's a common curse of aspect ratios of bygone eras not quite lining up with the size of the screens we keep in our homes.
 At least we can expect some conformity from contemporary TV and movies made for modern televisions, right?